 Image showing how to create a computed entity from the Orders entity.
 First right-click the Orders entity in the Queries pane, select the Reference option from the drop-down menu, which creates the computed entity, which is renamed here to Orders aggregated.

 The computed entity can have further transformations.
 For example, you can use Group By to aggregate the data at the customer level.

-This means that the Orders Aggregated entity will be getting data from the Order entity (not from the data source again).
-Since some of the transformations that need to be done have already been done in the Orders entity, performance is better and data transformation is faster.
+This means that the Orders Aggregated entity will be getting data from the Orders entity, and not from the data source again.
+Because some of the transformations that need to be done have already been done in the Orders entity, performance is better and data transformation is faster.

 Computed entity in other dataflows

-You can also create computed entity in other dataflows.
-It can be created by getting data from a dataflow using the Power Platform dataflow connector.
+You can also create a computed entity in other dataflows.
+It can be created by getting data from a dataflow with the Microsoft Power Platform dataflow connector.

 Load data without transformation for Text/CSV files

-You might ask what is the value of creating a source entity that only ingests data.
-Such an entity can still be useful, because if the data from the source is used in more than one entity, it will reduce the load on the data source.
+You might ask, what's the value of creating a source entity that only ingests data?
+Such an entity can still be useful, because if the data from the source is used in more than one entity, it reduces the load on the data source.
 In addition, data can now be reused by other people and dataflows.
-Computed entities are especially useful in scenarios where the data volume is large, or when a data source is through an on-premise data gateway because it reduces the traffic from the gateway and the load on data sources behind it.
+Computed entities are especially useful in scenarios where the data volume is large, or when a data source is accessed through an on-premises data gateway, because they reduce the traffic from the gateway and the load on data sources behind them.